bnvai/bnvai.github.io/index.md

   truncate=2
-  row1="A clickable truncated row of really long text that is too wide to fit in the card but can still be expanded by focusing it" row2="Another truncated row of really long text"
+  row1="A clickable truncated row of really long text that is too wide to fit in the card but can still be expanded by focusing it" row2="Another truncated row of really long text" row3="A really long row of text that wraps instead of truncating"
 %}
 {% capture html %}
 An example of putting other components in a row: